govindersingh/hrms/README.md

 - Star the repository and report any issues/bugs you encounter here in the repository.

-In order for the chap app to be working with realtime communication, you'll need to setup [Reverb](https://laravel.com/docs/11.x/reverb), Run the reverb server **php artisan reverb:start** and listen for events with **php artisan queue:listen**
+In order for the chat app to be working with realtime communication, you'll need to setup [Reverb](https://laravel.com/docs/11.x/reverb), Run the reverb server **php artisan reverb:start** and listen for events with **php artisan queue:listen**

 ##### Please note that, this project is under active development so few things might break when you update.
 You can report any of your issues [here](https://github.com/govindersingh/hrms/issues)